ae00/i3wm-rice/README.md

-(This rice and the preview images are dirty and might have changed overtime)
+(This repo and the preview images are dirty and might have changed overtime)

 # i3wm-dark-red
 My i3 window manager setup | black and red rice